 Whether you go with an open beta or a closed beta approach, lowering the bar with a beta flag ensures you can ship new capabilities to real customers much sooner.
 Use the insights from these customers to fine-tune the features before removing the beta flag and doing a full release, all while generating greater interest from potential customers who might need the capabilities right away or like being the first in line to try new things.

-Tiny Insights is hugely valuable for our internal teams here at Tiny.
-Our Product & Design team has a pool of candidates ready for research, and for our Engineering team, it means smaller loops for bug tracking and usability concerns.
+Insights are hugely valuable for our internal teams here at Tiny.
+Our Product & Design team has information on what's needed from the community, and for our Engineering team, it means smaller loops for bug tracking and usability concerns.

 As a flow-on effect, our customers are better informed, more included in our efforts, and end up with more intuitive products that solve real-world problems.